manuka tree

 -Vanocomycin-resistant Enterococci (VRE)

 The studies and analyses still continue.
-But I am not sure you will find a medical doctor telling you this honey is better than antibiotics. 🙂 Nevertheless tradition and alternative therapies tell us different.
-Like in many other cases.
+But I am not sure you will find a medical doctor telling you that this honey is better than antibiotics. 🙂 Nevertheless, tradition and alternative therapies tell us different.

-Professor Peter Molan of the Honey Research Unit of the University of Waikato, New Zealand, says “Manuka has a very broad spectrum of action.
+Professor Peter Molan of the Honey Research Unit of the University of Waikato, New Zealand, says, “Manuka has a very broad spectrum of action.
 It works on bacteria, fungi and protozoa.
 We haven’t found anything it doesn’t work on among infectious organisms.”

 Here is some Manuka Honey we can find on Amazon: